stadtnavi/digitransit-ansible/Readme.md

 #### Configuration files

-All interesting configuration files, that don't live inside docker containers, are placed or symlinked into `/etc/digitransit`.
+The digitransit configuration files, that don't live inside docker containers, are placed or symlinked into `/etc/digitransit`.

-#### Interesting commands inside the provisioned host

-- `systemctl start|stop|restart digitransit-docker-compose`: start and cleanly shutdown the docker-compose containers
+#### Common tasks

+*Restarting digitransit*

+`systemctl restart digitransit-docker-compose`

+This also checks if there are newer images available on dockerhub and downloads them prior to restarting.

+*aliases*

 To see the complete list of aliases check out [`alias.sh`](roles/base/templates/alias.sh).